SDe1111/SDe1111/README.md

 Follow @SalDev1111</a>

 - 👀 I’m interested in everything code.
 Just getting started it feels.
 - 🌱 I’m currently diving into ...
 C++, HTML5, CSS, JavaScript, and Python.
-I'm preparing myself for a bootcamp in the near future after getting my CS degree
+Student at CSU Fullerton for Computer Science.

 🔌 Connect with me 🔌